 Include appropriate assignments, safe conditions, meaningful tasks, orientation and training, supervision and support, recognition of service, respect, development of individual potential, and the right to terminate a volunteer agreement at any time.

-OPPORTUNITIES FOR PRIORITY POPULATIONS
+OPPORTUNITIES FOR DIVERSE POPULATIONS

-The USDA Forest Service provides opportunities for all Americans to contribute with special emphasis on youth, seniors, tribal and other native groups, and emerging professionals
+The USDA Forest Service provides opportunities for all Americans to contribute with special emphasis on youth, seniors, tribal and other native groups and emerging professionals

 Veterans Fire Corps (VFC)